wpernath/ocp-quarkus-workshop/README.md

 - Use OpenShift Pipelines (Tekton Pipelines) to do CI/CD
 - Use of ArgoCD and OpenShift GitOps

+## Format
+The workshop is designed as a two-days experience with a mix of presentations and quite a lot of demos.

+To make it more enjoyable for everyone, we are going to implement a multiplayer game (Pac-Man / FatCat inspired) with an already existing JavaScript client and a server part, written with Quarkus.

+Have a look at [GitHub](https://github.com/wpernath/quarkus-grumpycat) to see a demo of the game.

 ## Target Audience
 - Sales Engineers
 - Delivery